What Does H Mean In Matric Results

 In the past, these terms—HG for Higher Grade and SG for Standard Grade—referred to the level at which particular topics were assigned in Matric.
 For instance, an Afrikaans-speaking student may be given the option of pursuing English as a First Language (Higher Grade) or as a Second Language (Standard Grade) at an Afrikaans-speaking school.
 The topics with higher grades are now frequently referred to as high-credit subjects.

-we hope to provide you with a comprehensive understanding of what this letter signifies and why it is crucial for anyone navigating the intricate world of education.
+Students are required to pursue a specific amount of Higher Grade/Credit subjects to be eligible for university education. we hope to provide you with a comprehensive understanding of what this letter signifies and why it is crucial for anyone navigating the intricate world of education.
+Click here for more information.

 Leave a Reply